Monday, January 30, 2012

 Salt: If you use canned tomatoes, they may already contain salt.
 If using fresh, they will not.
 Add salt to your taste.

 (Notes: It's important to use a heavy-bottomed pan.
 You want a good, constant simmer so the the tomatoes thicken up.
 Use real butter.
-The recipe suggests San Marzano tomatoes, but, to tell the truth, I sometimes find them "watery.")
+The recipe suggests San Marzano tomatoes, but, to tell the truth, I find some brands "watery" so use that which you are familiar and enjoy.)

 Tuesday, January 3, 2012